Judicial Committee of the Privy Council: Decline in Commonwealth appeals

 Initially, all Commonwealth realms and their territories maintained a right of appeal to the Privy Council.
 Many of those Commonwealth countries that became republics, or which had indigenous monarchies, preserved the Judicial Committee's jurisdiction by agreement with the United Kingdom.
 However, retention of a right of appeal to a court located overseas, made up mostly of British judges who may be out of tune with local values, has often come to be seen as incompatible with notions of an independent nation's sovereign status, and so a number of Commonwealth members have ended the right of appeal from their jurisdiction.
 The Balfour Declaration of 1926, while not considered to be lex scripta, severely limited the conditions under which the Judicial Committee might hear cases:

-From these discussions it was clear that it was no part of the policy of His Majesty's Government in Great Britain that questions affecting judicial appeals should be determined otherwise than in accordance with the wishes of the part of the Empire primarily affected ...

 Australia

 In 1901, the Constitution of Australia limited appeals from the new federal High Court of Australia to the Privy Council, by prohibiting appeals on constitutional matters unless leave is granted by the High Court on inter se questions.
 Appeals on non-constitutional matters were not prohibited, but the federal Parliament of Australia had the power to legislate to limit them.
 The right of appeal from federal courts (including territory supreme courts) was abolished through the Privy Council (Limitation of Appeals) Act 1968.
 Appeals from state courts, a continuation of the right to appeal decisions of colonial courts before 1901, continued, until they were also abolished by the Australia Act 1986, which was enacted by both the UK and Australian parliaments, on the request of all the state governments.
 The Australian Constitution retains the provision allowing the High Court of Australia to permit appeals to the Privy Council on inter se questions.
-However, the High Court has stated that it will not give such permission, that the jurisdiction to do so "has long since been spent", and that it is obsolete.
+However, the only time such permission was given was in 1912 and the High Court has stated that it will not grant it again, since the jurisdiction to do so "has long since been spent", and it is obsolete.